Which parts of your baby’s body are fully developed at 14 weeks pregnant and which are still in process?

 - She is continuing to grow and develop—inside and out.
-Her arms are lengthening and falling into better proportion with the rest of her body.
+When you're 14 weeks pregnant, her arms are lengthening and falling into better proportion with the rest of her body.
 Her neck is more defined.
 Internally, her spleen, which will eventually be responsible for filtering red blood cells and creating white blood cells to help fight infections, has begun forming red blood cells.
 Around week 21, her bone marrow will start taking over the job of making red blood cells and the spleen will stop by week 30.

 - Her senses are maturing.
 Your baby is moving her eyes, and her taste buds are developing.
 Both sensory developments will help her discover her world and begin to learn—even before birth.

-- The genitals are fully developed at this point.
+- The genitals are fully developed when you're 14 weeks pregnant.
 Baby girls start developing ovarian follicles and boys start forming their prostate this week.
 Your baby also has a fully matured thyroid gland, which is producing thyroid hormones.
 The thyroid plays an essential role in metabolism—regulating the energy body cells need to work together to keep the heart beating strong, the brain maturing, and much more.